 - IT service providers – we use developers who provide technology platforms, systems or other IT services that may have access to your personal information.
 However, we have strict access controls in place and only those contractors that need access to your data to provide their services will be authorised.

-- Related and associated companies – if your enquiry comes to us via a third-party ‘introducer’ or a related company, or if your enquiry leads us to make an introduction to a related company or specialist company that we have partnered with, there will be an exchange of your personal information and subsequent reports to whether you do, or do not, take out a particular product or policy, for administrative, management forecasting and planning and statistical purposes.
+- Related and associated companies – if your enquiry comes to us as a referral or via a third-party ‘introducer’ or a related company, or if your enquiry leads us to make an introduction to a related company or specialist company that we have partnered with, there will be an exchange of your personal information and subsequent reports to whether you do, or do not, take out a particular product or policy, for administrative, management forecasting and planning and statistical purposes.

 - Regulators and authorities – upon their request and as we may be required to do so either by law or during investigation of a complaint.